phueb/Zorro/README.md

 Sentences are created using templates, filled with words from custom, human-curated word lists.
 There are 4 phenomena, each consisting of a set of paradigms:
-1. agreement: noun-verb, demonstrative-noun
+1. agreement: subject-verb, demonstrative-subject
-2. irregular forms: intransitive verb, transitive verb
+2. irregular verb: active voice, passive voice
 3. quantifiers: TODO
 4. filler-gap: TODO